jfei715/jfei715.github.io/_pages/about.md

 Research Interests
 ------
-1. Indirect estimation of propulsion (anterior ground reaction forces) using clinically accessible variables from standard assessments and inertial measurement units (IMUs)
+1. Indirect estimation of propulsion (anterior ground reaction forces) using clinically accessible variables from standard assessments and inertial measurement units (IMUs).
-2. **G**amified **R**ehabilitation with **E**lectrostimulation for **A**t-home **T**raining (GREAT): A Gamified Neurostimulation Platform for Post-Stroke Neuromotor Assessment and Training
+2. **G**amified **R**ehabilitation with **E**lectrostimulation for **A**t-home **T**raining (GREAT): A Gamified Neurostimulation Platform for Post-Stroke Neuromotor Assessment and Training.

 News
 ------
-- 2025/12/03 I was awarded two-year American Heart Association (AHA) Postdoctoral Fellowship with the project titled "Empowering Recovery at Home: A Gamified Neurostimulation Platform for Post-Stroke Neuromotor Assessment and Training".
+* **2025/12/03** I was awarded a two-year [American Heart Association (AHA) Predoctoral Fellowship](https://professional.heart.org/en/research-programs/aha-funding-opportunities/predoctoral-fellowship) for my project titled "Empowering Recovery at Home: A Gamified Neurostimulation Platform for Post-Stroke Neuromotor Assessment and Training".